 - Male-pattern hair loss or baldness

-- Obesity – affects about 8 out of 10 women with PCOS
+- Severe weight gain – affects about 8 out of 10 women with PCOS

 If you’re experiencing these symptoms, please make an appointment with your OB-GYN.
 Keep notes of your symptoms and be sure to ask any questions.
 Your OB-GYN will make a diagnosis based on your symptoms, hormone levels, and/or the findings on ultrasound.

 The exact cause of PCOS is unknown.
 However, we do know it is related to insulin resistance and increased levels of androgens (male hormones) in the bloodstream.
 Also, they often have higher levels of LDL (bad) cholesterol and low levels of HDL (good) cholesterol.